 Double vision can affect just one eye (monocular) or both eyes (binocular).
-Treatments vary and include eye exercises, specially designed glasses, and surgery.
+Treatments vary depending on the cause and type but include eye exercises, specially designed glasses, and surgery.

 Other than the obvious difficulties of navigating the world while viewing a double image, double vision can also cause disruptions in balance, movement and reading ability.

 There are a number of potential causes for double vision.
 As a result, the treatment depends on the particular patient.
 Some of the underlying causes are minor, others are serious.
-For this reason, any instances of double vision should be checked by a healthcare professional sooner rather than later.
+For this reason, any instances of double vision should be checked by a doctor sooner rather than later.